scraperflow/scraperflow/Readme.md

 Scraper is a framework which enables flow-based programming in a declarative way.
-It is based on two main components: the core which translates the declarative json description into a format that is understood by the framework, and the actual nodes which can be used to construct a workflow.
+It is based on two main components: the core which translates the declarative description (JSON or YAML) into a format that is understood by the framework, and the actual nodes which can be used to construct a workflow.
 The architecture is plugin-based, so nodes can be implemented on their own and provided to the framework.

-The main goal of this framework is to facilitate reuse of code (nodes) and help managing control flow of programs in an easy way (control flow graph).
+The main goal of this framework is to facilitate reuse of code (nodes) and help managing control flow of programs in an easy way (declarative workflow specification).

 # Links